Par For Cinderella Excerpt

 She stopped dead.
 Her lips, luscious and a perfect pink, twitched and then stretched into a smile.

 Aidan’s heart threatened mutiny if he didn’t get closer.
-The woman was gorgeous.
+This woman was pretty before, gorgeous when she smiled.

 How rosy could he make those lips with a properly-delivered kiss?